scotchoaf/panos-logging-skillets/Set_Commands_Skillet/README.md

 * Once at the hub go into Cortex Data Lake -> Firewall On-Boarding -> Generate PSK
 * Need to select a region to set the logging service forwarding towards
 * This is done via activating the CDL app in the hub

+### Key Items

+Key Items included in the skillet are:

+* Fetching the license for verification
+* On-boarding using pre-shared key
+* Checking that we have the key
+* Perform global configurations for CDL that enables enhanced application logging

+### How to use this Skillet

+This Skillet is designed to be used and ran with [Panhandler](http://localhost:8080/panhandler/).
+However you may also opt to perform a manual text swap of the two variables within the Skillet which are "preshared_key" and "cdl_region".
+The preshared_key variable is found via accessing the hub and going into Cortex Data Lake to Firewall On-Boarding and generating a PSK, this is your preshared_key.
+The cdl_region is the host region you selected when activating your Cortex Data Lake application.

 ### Fetch Logging License